pingcap/docs-cn/tiup/customized-montior-in-tiup-environment.md

     ssh_port: 22
 ```

-After the preceding configuration is done, when you deploy, scale out, scale in, or reload a TiDB cluster, TiUP adds the `listen_host` field to `--web.listen-address` in Alertmanager startup parameters.
+After the preceding configuration is done, when you deploy, scale out, scale in, or reload a TiDB cluster, TiUP adds the content of the `listen_host` field to `--web.listen-address` in Alertmanager startup parameters.